jaketae/jaketae.github.io/_posts/2019-11-13-pagerank-and-markov.md

 How is this a model of the Internet?
 Well, as simple as it seems, the network graph contains all the pertinent information necessary for our preliminary analysis: namely, hyperlinks going from one page to another.
 Let's take node D as an example.
 The pointed edges indicate that page E contains a link to page D, and that page D contains another link that redirects the user to page A. Interpreted in this fashion, the graph indicates which pages have a lot of incoming and outgoing reference links.

-But all of this aside, why are hyperlinks important for the PageRank algorithm in the first place?
+But all this aside, why are hyperlinks important for the PageRank algorithm in the first place?
 A useful intuition might be that websites with a lot of incoming references are likely to be influential sources, often written by prominent individuals.
 This analysis is certainly the case in the field of academics, where works of literature that are frequently cited quickly gain clout and reach an established position in the given discipline.
 Another reasoning is that hyperlinks tell us where a user is most likely to end up on after browsing through returned search results.
 Take the extreme example of an isolated node, where there are zero outgoing and ingoing links to the website.
 It is unlikely that a user will end up on that webpage, as opposed to a popular site with a spiderweb of edges on a network graph.
 Then, it would make sense for the PageRank algorithm to display that website on top; the isolated node, the bottom.

 # Markov Chain